Bergman (crater)

 Bergman is a small lunar impact crater that is located on the far side of the Moon.
-It was named after Swedish astronomer Torbern O. Bergman.
-It is located on the interior floor of the walled plain Mendeleev, and is attached to the edge of the inner wall to the northwest.
-On the same walled basin are the craters Moissan to the south and Richards to the west.
+It is positioned on the interior floor of the 313 km diameter walled plain Mendeleev, and is attached to the edge of the inner wall to the northwest.
+On the same walled basin are the craters Moissan to the south and Richards to the east.

 The rim of Bergman is roughly circular, and the formation is generally bowl-shaped.
 The western half of the interior floor is covered with a slope of scree, leaving a small level floor on the eastern side.
+The infrared spectrum of pure crystalline plagioclase has been identified on the southeast wall.

+This crater was named after Swedish astronomer Torbern O. Bergman (1735-1784).
+Its designation was officially adopted by the International Astronomical Union in 1976.